How a South Korean security law is becoming obsolete amid thaw with North Korea

 The law was enacted by the South in the wake of a revolt by some 2,000 troops following Korea's liberation from Japanese occupation in 1945.

-Amid decades of sometimes violent confrontations with the North, the law became primarily aimed at suspected North Korean spies and sympathisers.
+Amid decades of sometimes violent confrontations with the North, the law became primarily aimed at suspected North Korean spies and sympathizers.

 Critics say opaque definitions like 'praise' and 'incitement' in the law allowed for arbitrary interpretations that led to abuses by past military dictatorships and governments to silence dissenters and political enemies.